 Description

-New Mexican Green Chile, of which I prefer Hatch chiles is amazing.
-Spicy and fresh roasted this chile can’t be beat.
+New Mexican Green Chile made from Hatch chiles is amazing.
+Spicy or not, this fresh roasted green chile can't be beat.

 Ingredients

-1 1/ 2 c roasted, peeled and seeded, chopped mild green chiles or use 2 c of your choice of chile
+- 1 1/ 2 c roasted, peeled and seeded, chopped mild green chiles or use 2 c of your choice of heat level for chili

 Instructions